 A civil servant of the Empire who’s looking forward to retiring soon, the magistrate is the narrator and protagonist (though his proper name is never revealed) of Waiting for the Barbarians.
-The magistrate’s dream… (read full character analysis)
+The magistrate’s dream… read analysis of The Magistrate

-Captured (along with her father and several others) by Colonel Joll’s men during the first days of their military campaign against the nomads, the nameless barbarian girl comes to play a central role in… (read full character analysis)
+Captured (along with her father and several others) by Colonel Joll’s men during the first days of their military campaign against the nomads, the nameless barbarian girl comes to play a central role in… read analysis of The Barbarian Girl

 A colonel in the Empire’s army, Joll visits the Empire’s frontier settlements in order to interrogate any barbarians who have been taken prisoner, hoping to gain information about the barbarians’ raiding plans.
-Joll—commandeering and overbearing… (read full character analysis)
+Joll—commandeering and overbearing… read analysis of Colonel Joll

 A warrant officer for the Empire, Mandel is sent to replace the magistrate’s position after the magistrate has been charged with treason (consorting with the barbarians).
-The magistrate describes Mandel as highly affected and self-conscious… (read full character analysis)
+The magistrate describes Mandel as highly affected and self-conscious… read analysis of Warrant Officer Mandel

 Conscripted by the magistrate to accompany him on his expedition to deliver the barbarian girl back to her people, the two soldiers ultimately serve an integral role in the magistrate’s incrimination.
-When they return from… (read full character analysis)
+When they return from… read analysis of The Two Soldiers

 Captured along with his nephew, the barbarian boy, this nameless man is ultimately killed during his interrogation by Colonel Joll.
-When explaining the man’s death, Joll says that his victim had grown violent… (read full character analysis)
+When explaining the man’s death, Joll says that his victim had grown violent… read analysis of The Barbarian Man

 Mai cooks at the inn located in the settlement under the magistrate’s jurisdiction (before his arrest).
 When the magistrate is released from jail, assuming leadership of the fort again, he sleeps with her—the two having been sexually involved in the past.